-INDIVIDUALIZED TECHNICAL STUDIES ASSOCIATE DEGREE | 10-825-1
+PROGRAM REQUIREMENTS INDIVIDUALIZED TECHNICAL STUDIES ASSOCIATE DEGREE | 10-825-1

-Course # Course Title Prerequisites/Comments
+Course # Course Title Credits Prerequisites/Comments

 Elective 9

-801-136 Choose 6 credits from the following: English Composition 1 3
+Choose 6 credits from the following:

+801-136 English Composition 1 or 3

-801-196 Oral/Interpersonal Comm 3
+801-196 Oral/Interpersonal Comm or 3

-801-197 or Technical Reporting 3 (801-195 or 801-151 or 801-136 or 801-219)
+801-197 Technical Reporting OR 3 801-195 or 801-151 or 801-136 or 801-219

-801-198 or Speech 3
+801-198 Speech 3

 TOTAL CREDITS: 15

-SECOND S EMESTER
+SECOND SEMESTER

 Course # Course Title Credits Prerequisites/Comments

 Elective 12

 Choose 3 credits from the following:

-809-122 Intro to Amer Government 3
+809-122 Intro to Amer Government OR 3

 809-128 Marriage & Family 3

-809-166 Intro to Ethics: Theory & App 3
+809-166 OR Intro to Ethics: Theory & App OR 3

 809-172 Introduction to Diversity Studies 3

-809-195 Economics OR 3
+809-195 or Economics or 3

 809-196 Intro to Sociology 3

 TOTAL CREDITS: 15

-THIRD SEI MESTER

-Course # Course Title Credits Prerequisites/Comments
+Course Title Credits Prerequisites/Comments

 Elective 12

 Choose 3 credits from the following:

-809-159 Abnormal Psychology 3
+Abnormal Psychology or 3

-809-188 or Developmental Psychology or 3
+Developmental Psychology or 3

-809-198 Intro to Psychology 3
+Intro to Psychology OR 3

-809-199 Psychology of Human Relations 3
+Psychology of Human Relations 3

 TOTAL CREDITS: 15

-FOURTH S EMESTER
+Elective Choose 3 credits from the following: Abnormal Psychology - oR Developmental Psychology - oR Intro to Psychology - oR Psychology of Human Relations Elective12Choose 3 credits from the following:Abnormal Psychology3• OR3Developmental Psychology3• OR1Intro to Psychology3• OR3Psychology of Human Relations3

 Course # Course Title Credits Prerequisites/Comments

 Elective 12

 Choose 3 credits from the following:

 804-107 College Mathematics 3 (min score of 45 on COMPASS-Prealgebra or min score of 18 on ACT Mathematics preentry assmt) or 834-110 or concurrent or (min score of Y on Bachelor's Arts or min score of Y on Bachelor's Science or min score of Y on Assoc Degree preentry assmt) with a "C" or better

+OR

-804-113 or College Technical Math 1A 3
+804-113 College Technical Math 1A or 3

-804-118 or Interm Algebra w Apps 3
+804-118 Interm Algebra w Apps or 3

-804-123 or Math w Business Apps 3 (min score of 30 on COMPASS-Prealgebra or min score of 17 on ACT Mathematics preentry assmt) or 834-109 or concurrent or (min score of Y on Bachelor's Arts or min score of Y on Bachelor's Science or min

-score of Y on Assoc Degree preentry assmt) with a "C" or better
+804-123 Math w Business Apps 3 (min score of 30 on COMPASS-Prealgebra or min score of 17 on ACT Mathematics preentry assmt) or 834-109 or concurrent or (min score of Y on Bachelor's Arts or min score of Y on Bachelor's Science or min score of Y on Assoc Degree preentry assmt) with a "C" or better

+OR

-804-133 or Math & Logic 3
+804-133 Math & Logic or 3

-804-134 or Mathematical Reasoning 3
+804-134 Mathematical Reasoning or 3

-806-134 or General Chemistry 4
+806-134 General Chemistry 4

 TOTAL CREDITS: 15-16

-MINIM UM PROGRAM CREDITS REQUIRED: 60
+MINIMUM P ROGRAM CREDITS REQUIRED: 60

-INFORMATION TECHNOLOGY -NETWORK SPECIALIST
+IT - NETWORK SPECIALIST

 If you enjoy problem-solving and working with the latest computer and networking technology, a career in the field of Information Technology is for you.
-The Information Technology-Network Specialist program prepares you to install, configure, and administer the networking equipment and services that are common in LAN and WAN environments.
+The IT-Network Specialist program prepares you to install, configure, and administer the networking equipment and network services that are common in LAN and WAN environments.